weyoss/redis-smq/packages/redis-smq/docs/queue-delivery-models.md

 # Queue Delivery Models

 RedisSMQ offers two reliable message delivery models: Point-to-Point and Pub/Sub.
 This guide explains each model with updated examples using the RedisSMQ class, along with best practices.

-## Prerequisites

-- Initialize RedisSMQ once per process:
-  - `RedisSMQ.initialize(redisConfig, cb)`
-  - or `RedisSMQ.initializeWithConfig(redisSMQConfig, cb)`
-- Create components via RedisSMQ factory methods (recommended), for example:
-  - `const queueManager = RedisSMQ.createQueueManager()`
-  - `const producer = RedisSMQ.createProducer()`
-  - `const consumer = RedisSMQ.createConsumer()`
-- When components are created through RedisSMQ factory methods, you typically do not need to shut them down individually.
-Prefer calling `RedisSMQ.shutdown(cb)` at application exit to close shared infrastructure and tracked components.

 ---